Enda Kenny: Fine Gael

+Repaired and resurgent Economy

 Kenny's tenure as Taoiseach was dominated by the introduction of austerity policies in the aftermath of the economic recession.
 These policies began under the previous Fianna Fáil government in 2008, and continued for much of his first term.
 Overall, the impact of these budgets has been described as not conforming to "either a progressive pattern (losses increasing with income) or regressive pattern (losses declining with income)" by the Economic and Social Research Institute.

 Despite the economic climate in which he took over, for many political pundits including Fergus Finlay and David Davin-Power, Kenny ranks high on the list of the greatest Taoisigh of all time.
 During his time in office, Kenny's government regained Irish sovereignty after one of the worst economic crises in Irish history.
 When Kenny took office as Taoiseach in 2011, the unemployment rate for the State on a Principal Economic Status basis was 19%.
 By the time he stepped down as Taoiseach in 2017 the unemployment rate was just 6.4%.

 In a similar vein, in Kenny's first year in office Irish emigration levels reached 87,100 people per year.
 When he stepped down in 2017 this figure had reduced by nearly 30% to 64,800 people.
 Fewer than half of those emigrating in 2017 were Irish nationals.

 Kenny also oversaw a reduction of €28,837 in the Taoiseach's salary in two separate cuts.
 He sold the state owned jet and cut Garda drivers for his own cabinet ministers and for all retired Taoisigh.

-During the 2011 election campaign Mr Kenny vowed to make Ireland the best small country in the world to do business.
+During the 2011 election campaign Kenny vowed to make Ireland the best small country in the world to do business.
 By the end of his tenure as Taoiseach, various studies suggested that Ireland, even if not the best in the world, at least ranked very highly in this regard.

-When Enda Kenny stepped down, Ireland had the fastest growing economy in Europe.
+When Enda Kenny stepped down, Ireland had the fastest-growing economy in Europe.
+Political biographer John Downing believes Kenny's relentless optimism was key to the recovery.

-Several major and lasting societal events also took place during his tenure.
-The state apology to the Magdalene Women, Kenny's speech in the Dáil after the publication of the Cloyne Report (which pundits acknowledge changed the relationship between Church and State forever), the marriage equality referendum and the children’s rights referendum are all noteworthy achievements that will have a lasting impact on the Irish State.